1Hive/redemptions-app/docs/overview.md

 ## Code

-All the code and build instructions are on our [GitHub](https://github.com/1Hive/redemptions-app).
+All code and build instructions are on our [GitHub](https://github.com/1Hive/redemptions-app).

 ## Contributing